therealmai/sanaol_agency/README.md

 ### SELENIUM SETUP

+Notes
+1. Test scripts are found in `vue/selenium` folder.
+There should be 8 test script files seen.
+2. Test results and log files are found in the `results` folder.

 Requirements
 1. python (latest version) (search in google how to install and verify)
 2. chropath from https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo